clintonmead/clintonmead.github.io/index.md

 ### Haskell Engineer - PaidRight (July 2022 - Feburary 2025)

 Primary backend developer at [PaidRight](https://www.paidright.io).
 Backend was written in Haskell, developed and maintained interfaces with Google BigQuery, Google PubSub, GCS, Postgres and Auth0, as part of the required application logic.
 Also developed a typesafe API exposed via OpenAPI that produced typesafe TypeScript code which would trigger compile errors if inconsistent changes were made to the backend and frontend.
 These were achieved with the help of significant contributions to [Autodocodec](https://github.com/NorfairKing/autodocodec/) and [AesonDiff](https://github.com/clintonmead/aeson-diff).
-Also maintained the build system using Nix.
+I was also the primary maintainer of our Nix build system, and did work in updating our Terraform infrastructure when it came to deploying our backend.

 ### Scala/Javascript Engineer - Complii (July 2021 - March 2022)